What is the Average Daily Rate (ADR)?

 Calculating the Average Daily Rate (ADR) for Your hotel

-The average daily rate is calculated by taking the average revenue earned from rooms and dividing it by the number of rooms sold.
+The average daily rate formula takes the average revenue earned from rooms and divides it by the number of rooms sold.

 It excludes complimentary rooms and rooms occupied by staff.

 N.B.
-To calculate the ADR for your hotel now, you can use our free on-line calculator.
+To calculate the ADR for your hotel now, you can use our free on-line ADR calculator.

 Average Daily Rate (ADR) - a working example